 In our opinion, the Dyson V8 is clearly the superior vacuum.
 It has stronger suction power, does a great job on pet hair, cleans almost any surface effectively and is far more versatile.
 If you can afford it, we highly recommend the V8.

 But that brings us to the biggest drawback of the V8: the price.
-If you only want to clean floors and don’t want to spend over £400, the Gtech AirRam Mk2 is a good alternative – as long as you don’t have pets.
+If you only want to clean floors and don’t want to spend a huge amount of money, the Gtech AirRam Mk2 is a good alternative – as long as you don’t have pets.
 The lack of tools means it isn’t suitable for cleaning furniture or cars though.

 If the V8 costs too much but you need more versatility than the AirRam can provide, the Dyson V6 Absolute is an excellent alternative that’s much cheaper than the V8 – but be aware of the shorter run-time.